ambardws/AngularMovieApps/README.md

 ## Environtment setup

-Create environtment.ts in src/environments with value below (Is only testing, in real case don't show your api key to anyone)
+Create folder environtments in src and put environtment.ts (src/enviroments/environtment.ts).
+Input with value below (Is only testing, in real case don't show your api key to anyone)

 ```bash
 export const environment = {